MihirLuthra/shm_alloc/README.md

         It is meant to be used for caching.
 It can't allocate memory beyond its max limit.
 Like, if the max allocatable size is set to 4096, any requests for memory greater than that from <code>shm_malloc()</code> will return null.
 The code needs to be compiled with max and min limits.
 Defaults for min and max are 32 bytes(2^5) and 4096(2^12) bytes respectively.
-In order to change these, code needs to be recompiled with new limits which need to be power of 2.
+In order to change these, code needs to be recompiled with new limits which need to be power of 2.(described in <a href="https://github.com/MihirLuthra/shm_alloc/blob/master/docs/how_to_use.md#changing-default-settings">How to use</a>).
-        (described in <a href="https://github.com/MihirLuthra/shm_alloc/blob/master/docs/how_to_use.md#changing-default-settings">How to use</a></li>).
     The code will be efficient if the the difference in the powers is less.
 Like currently 12(2^12 = 4096) - 5(2^5 = 32) = 7.
     </li>
 </ol>